ms/buildtogether.tech/git-team/index.md

 But what if Sami is working on some changes to homework 4 (which homework 5 builds on)?
 She could just make her changes and push, but that would lead to a lot of merge conflicts.
-Instead, almost everyone uses <span i="pull request;
+Instead, almost everyone uses
-Git!pull request" g="pull_request">pull requests</span> (PR).
-A PR is
+<span g="pull_request" i="pull request; Git!pull request">pull requests</span> (PR).
-essentially a note saying, "Someone would like to merge branch A into branch B".
+A PR is essentially a note saying, "Someone would like to merge branch A into branch B".
 The PR does not contain the changes, but instead points at two particular branches.
 That way, the difference displayed is always up to date if either branch changes.